iamjake648/jssbackuputil/README.md

 # jssbackuputil
-A web based implemntation of the JSSBackupUtil. <br />
+A web based implementation of the JSSBackupUtil. <br />

 ![alt text](screen.png "Screenshot of the Interface")